-(35) Sanctions applied in specific cases should be determined taking into account where appropriate factors such as the disgorgement of any identified financial benefit, the gravity and duration of the breach, any aggravating or mitigating factors, the need for fines to have a deterrent effect and, where appropriate, include a discount for cooperation with the competent authority.
+Therefore, a set of administrative measures, sanctions and fines should be provided (35)for to ensure a common approach in Member States and to enhance their deterrent effect.
+The possibility of a disbarment from management functions within investment firms should be available to the competent authority.
+Sanctions applied in specific cases should be determined taking into account where appropriate factors such as the disgorgement of any identified financial benefit, the gravity and duration of the breach, any aggravating or mitigating factors, the need for fines to have a deterrent effect and, where appropriate, include a discount for cooperation with the competent authority.
 In particular, the actual amount of administrative fines to be imposed in a specific case may reach the maximum level provided for in this Regulation, or the higher level provided for in national law, for very serious breaches, while fines significantly lower than the maximum level may be applied to minor breaches or in case of settlement.
+The possibility of a disbarment from management functions within investment firms should be available to the competent authority.
 This regulation should not limit Member States in their ability to provide for higher levels of administrative sanctions.